 Why should I pray?

-It's true that God already knows about everything we could possibly need or ask for, but that is no reason not to talk to Him about it.
+You may be wondering, "If God already knows everything, why should I pray about it?"
+Yes, it's true that God already knows about everything we could possibly need or ask for, but that's no reason not to talk to Him about it.
 Here's the thing, God wants to talk to you and hear from you (Philippians 4:6-7), and prayer is one of the best ways to stay in touch!
 You are one of His children after all; it would make sense to talk to your Heavenly Father.

 When we pray for specific requests, God promises that He will answer (Matthew 6:6; Romans 8:26-27).
 Keep in mind that God is not some kind of blessing vending machine though.
 Yes, He will answer, and He might say yes, but He might instead answer no or not now.
 God's promise is to fulfill those requests that are lined up with His will (1 John 5:14-15).

 If you don't get an answer, the Bible tells us to be diligent in our prayers (Luke 18:1-8).
 Matthew 7:7 says, "Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you."
-Again, this doesn't mean that if you keep pestering, God will do something that is against His will just to get you off His back.
+Again, this doesn't mean that if you keep asking, God will end up doing something that's against His will just because you asked a million times.
+He has good and valid reasons for why He might say "no" or "not now."

-It's hard to understand, but God's ways are much more complicated than we could ever realize (Isaiah 55:8-9).
-If you are praying for something that is in line with His will, but it seems like He isn't answering, keep praying!
+It's hard to fully understand, but God's ways are much more complex than we could ever comprehend (Isaiah 55:8-9).
+If you're praying for something that's aligned with His will, but it seems like He isn't answering, keep praying!
 Maybe in this case, He wants you to learn to pray boldly until the time is right to fulfill the request.
 Maybe the prayers are an exercise that will strengthen your faith.
+Maybe He's going to answer in completely unexpected ways and with different timing than you planned for.

 The Bible tells us stories of people who prayed and received results.
 If they had not prayed, would God have fulfilled their requests?
 Well, we don't know.
-But look at these instances of answered prayer and decide if it would have been worth the risk not to pray:
+But look at these instances of answered prayer and decide if it would have been worth the risk not to talk to God:

 • If the Syrian woman with the demon-influenced daughter had not prayed to Jesus, would her daughter have still been made whole (Mark 7:26-30)?